focus-editor/focus/LOG.md

 - Support "Open file in" in the context menu on Windows?

 # DONE
++ Make sure the logger writes to logs in the session folder (buffered)
+    + Make a custom logger which writes to files in the session
+    + When DEBUG=true, log also to the standard output/error
 + Fix the global config not being loaded
 + Basic project/session stuff
     + Assuming the dir containing the focus executable is writable, create a projects folder in it